-Are R&D Tax Credits Available in Maine Research?
+Are R&D Tax Credits Available in Maine?

 Yes.
 The state of Maine provides the Research and Development (R&D) Tax Credit for qualified research conducted in the state of Maine.
 The Maine R&D Tax Credit leverages the federal Section 41 rules surrounding credits for increasing research activities.
 Maine offers a research expense tax credit which has similarities to the federal credit and also offers a super research and development tax credit.